- All prospective students applying to our program, regardless of residency status, apply to Washington State University.

 - The state of Washington allows nonresident veterinary students who attend the Pullman campus for all four years to change their residency status (become WA residents) for tuition paying purposes after residing in Washington state for one year and meeting certain criteria.
 Visit the WSU Office of the Registrar website for more information.

 - Up to 55 seats in the incoming class are reserved for Washington residents, and up to 11 are reserved for Idaho residents.

 - Washington and Idaho residents attend the Pullman campus for the entire four years.

 - Idaho residents must read the Idaho Residency Law information and follow the residency certification instructions.
-Residency questions should be directed to Chris Menter at firstname.lastname@example.org or 208-885-2029.
-Please contact the WSU College of Veterinary Medicine Office of Admissions at email@example.com to keep us up-to-date on your progress as you complete the residency certification process.
+Residency questions should be directed to Chris Menter at email@example.com or 208-885-2029.
+Please contact the WSU College of Veterinary Medicine Office of Admissions at DVMApplication@vetmed.wsu.edu to keep us up-to-date on your progress as you complete the residency certification process.
 Residency certification is due by Thursday, September 1, 2022 for applicants in the 2022-2023 application cycle.